Dudly01/pkmn/net/scripts/index.md

 1. Open the summary screen (STATS) of a Pokémon in the game.
 1. Click "Select screen" to select the window or screen that shows the game.
-1. Click "Scan once" to scan the screen once and "Start scanning" to scan it continuously.
+1. Click "Scan once" to scan the screen once or "Start scanning" to scan it continuously.
 1. See the results of the scan.

 <figure>